MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

 Welcome!
 Microsoft Flow is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.

-The first step is to [sign up](sign-up-sign-in.md), or, if you already have an account with Microsoft, [sign in](https://flow.microsoft.com/signin) on your tablet, desktop computer, or even your phone.
+The first step is to [sign up](sign-up-sign-in.md), or, if you already have an account with Microsoft Flow, [sign in](https://flow.microsoft.com/signin) on your tablet, desktop computer, or even your phone.

 ## Check out the start page ##